 A common thread of many theories is the idea that “the government” is responsible for terrible calamities and is generally deceiving its citizens.
 For example, some believe the United States turned a blind eye to advance knowledge of the 9/11 attacks—or even directly perpetrated them—and now uses doctored videos and media manipulation as part of the cover-up.

-This approach plays to an aspect of human nature that the apostle Paul wrote of nearly two millennia ago, describing those who “despise government” (II Pet.
+This approach plays to an aspect of human nature that the apostle Peter wrote of nearly two millennia ago, describing those who “despise government” (II Pet.
 2:10).
 Increasingly, the average citizen has less respect for law or authority of any kind.

 Extreme examples are found in some conspiracy theorists who see themselves as above any and all law—“sovereign citizens,” as they call themselves.
 But this reveals the hypocrisy of many conspiracy buffs.
 The majority of Western governments now provide more benefits and services for their citizens than at any other time in history: medical coverage, food aid, unemployment benefits, welfare, defense, travel infrastructure, food subsidies, fuel subsidies, stimulus packages, the list goes on.
 How many theorists refuse the generosity of the governments they rail against?